Patient Rights and Responsibilities

 - Assessment and management of pain.

-- Respect others by following hospital policies.
+- Respect others by following hospital rules and policies.

 - Do not use tobacco, vapor products or electronic nicotine delivery systems in hospital buildings or property.